MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-2-handling-all-services.md

 ### Service-Specific Mitigations

-Rather than simply giving the subaccount admin IAM role `"ec2:*"` and calling it a day, you should go further and ask service-specific questions.
+Rather than simply giving the subaccount admin IAM role `"ec2:*"` and calling it a day, you should go further and ask service-specific questions:
 - "Do you need publicly accessible EC2 resources?
 If so, please explain why."
 - "Can you use our Terraform module for launching EC2 instances?
 If not, please explain why."
 - "Do you need to launch EC2 instances with public AMIs?"

-Which can, depending on the answers, end up getting translated to e.g.
+Which can, if for some reason the customer needs to use public AMIs, end up getting translated to:
 ```go
 module "project_x_account" {
   source = "../../modules/subaccounts/scps"